georgiagrayland/Tennis-Legend/README.md

 * From the source section drop-down menu, select the Master Branch.
 * Once the Master Branch has been selected, the page provided links to the completed website.

-The live link can be found here: [insert live link]
+The live link can be found here: https://georgiagrayland.github.io/p1-tennis-legend/

 # Credits
 Thank you to my mentor Anthony who guided me through my first project.